Why Valentine’s Day Triggers Anxiety (Even in Healthy Relationships)

 Practice self-care that actually regulates you

 If pressure tends to make you more reactive, this week is a good time to focus on regulation… not perfection.
+That might look like:- moving your body in a gentle way

 - getting outside, even briefly